Message from the school board

 If a child is not coming to school on a given day, the school requires:

 We will keep you informed if such materials exist, and we will keep within the confines of the law related to such issues.
-A copy of asbestos inspections is available at the school office.
+A copy of asbestos inspections will be available at the church office.

 Textbooks, library books, and any other books or magazines belonging to the school are to be treated with the utmost care and respect.
 Keep books clean, tear- and fold-free, and dry; do not write in the books or harm the spine (return them in about the same condition in which you received them, with reasonable expectations for wear and tear).
 Library books need to be checked out according to set guidelines, and returned in the specified amount of time—do not loan books to others, as they will remain the responsibility of the person who checked them out.
 Damage or loss of any book will require monetary compensation on the part of the custodial parent/guardian for the cost of replacement or repair.